Conversion Optimization

 • CTA (optional)

-Check out Chipotle’s above the fold design:
+Chipotle’s above the fold design is one of them:

 example of above the fold content by chipotle

-👉 Lead with the value proposition (and support it with the strongest social proof you have).
+Lead with the value proposition - and support it with the strongest social proof you have.

 Further Reading: 28 Inspiring eCommerce Homepage Examples (not your usual brands)

-2. Aim for the Google featured snippet
+5. Aim for the Google featured snippet

-• it should be easily digestible,
+• easily digestible,

 • convenient to skim through, and

-• it should answer the user’s question.
+• answer the user’s question.

 This snippet is usually drawn from the best-performing pages: those that Google sees in a positive light for regularly sharing high-quality content.